Representative Practice Areas & Matters

 Sarkissian Mason v.
 Enterprise Holdings, Inc. (U.S. District Court, S.D.N.Y.) in which Enterprise obtained summary judgment in its favor against claims of misappropriation of confidential and trade secret information, which was upheld following an appeal to the Second Circuit Court of Appeals.

+Mr. Sullivan has a broad environmental law practice.
 The representation has included pursuing and defending dozens of actions under the Comprehensive Environmental Response, Compensation and Liability Act (CERCLA), the Resource Conservation and Recovery Act (RCRA), the Clean Water Act (CWA), analogous and related state laws, and common law nuisance and trespass claims, among others.
 The representation has also included defending companies in connection with personal injury and property damage claims by residents and homeowners stemming from environmental contamination.
 The representation has involved both governmental litigation and third-party tort litigation, including:

 Ecological Rights Foundation v.
 Pacific Bell Telephone (U.S. District Court, N.D.
 Cal.), successfully moved to dismiss CWA and RCRA claims related to Pacific Bell’s maintenance and disposal of wooden utility poles, and then prevailed on an appeal to the Ninth Circuit Court of Appeals.